Skip to content

 WHERE created_when < '2009-01-01';

-So there is a table with adverts and we set all adverts added before the year 2009 to be valid for two days.
-What if there are 2 million of such adverts being changed all the time (for example by the importer)?
-Such a query can totally block all other queries waiting for releasing this query locks.
-What’s more, there is a huge chance that during this query execution there will be a deadlock so the whole operation could be started again.
+So there is a table with adverts, and we set all adverts, added before the year 2009, to be valid for two days.
+What if there are 2 million of such adverts being changed at the same time, for example by an importer?
+Such a query can totally lock all other queries.

 Usually such a change can be made in small parts.
 Let’s say using 100 adverts at a time.
 The simplest query would look like this: